 There are localities in Malaysia where local government performance is systematically superior and others where it is inferior.
-Similar institutions perform systematically better here than there always opens up queries and objection among people.
-Recognizing the enormous practical implications of this question for local democratic governance in Malaysia, this paper aims on the decision-makers and researchers to assess and explain local government performance.
-Thus, this paper try looking forward the concept of local government performance and uses a wide variety of variables to gauge its variance on the one hand, and its roots in economic, political, legal, cultural and social factors on the other.
+Similar institutions perform that systematically perform better than others always raise queries and objection among people.
+Recognizing the enormous practical implications of this question for local democratic governance in Malaysia, this paper looks at the decision-makers and researchers to assess and explain local government performance.
+Thus, this paper looks at the concept of local government performance and uses a wide variety of variables to gauge its variance on the one hand, and its roots in economic, political, legal, cultural and social factors on the other.

-Keywords: Local government, measurement, performance, governance, political
+Keywords: Local government, measurement, performance, governance, political theories